coreui/coreui-free-bootstrap-admin-template/JEE_Angular_Starter_Wro4j/README.md

 https://github.com/sterlp/wro4j

 Build this version locally, skip tests as currently one not related test is failing.
-Adjust then the follwing files:
+Adjust than the follwing files:

 - pom.xml to use the 1.8.1-SNAPSHOT version you build locally
 - wro.xml to enable the build of core-ui.css